13pixlar/sticky-list/README.md

 Make sure that your user/role has the correct capabilities.
 You can use a <a href="https://wordpress.org/plugins/user-role-editor/">role editor plugin</a> to check this.
 The capabilities you are looking for are `gravityforms_stickylist` and `gravityforms_stickylist_uninstall`.

-<h5>File uploads can't be edited</h5>
+<h5>File uploads can't be edited(Resolved)</h5>

-Sticky List does not support multi file uploads (where you can upload multiple files to a single field).
+~~Sticky List does not support multi file uploads (where you can upload multiple files to a single field).
 Multi file uploads are in the roadmap for a future release.
-In the meantime you can use single file uploads which are supported.
+In the meantime you can use single file uploads which are supported.~~

 <h5>Can I display a thumbnail/icon instead of the file name in the list?</h5>